 Daniel and I ended up in Porto, Portugal kind of as a fluke.
-We had bought roundtrip flights to visit Germany over Christmas, and had three weeks in Europe we needed to fill.
-RyanAir flights to Porto were crazy cheap, so we decided to check it out.
+We had bought roundtrip flights to spend Christmas in Berlin, and had three weeks in Europe we needed to fill.
+I decided to compare prices on flights with Skyscanner and I found that RyanAir flights to Porto were crazy cheap, so we decided to check it out.
 Tuns out, Porto is an amazing, unique, beautiful, and interesting place!
-Here are the top 6 reasons why you need to add Porto, Portugal to your bucket list!
+Here are the top six reasons why you need to add Porto, Portugal to your bucket list!

 1. Port Wine

 Did you know port wine comes from Porto?
 The river that runs through the city is lined with wineries who make and bottle their own port wines.
 The wine is sweet and the views are phenomenal, make these waterside restaurants the perfect place to spend an afternoon day drinking (I mean, wine-tasting) in the sun.
 You can even take tours of the cellars and do paired tastings, so you’ll even learn a little something as well!

 Porto is a beautiful European town set on a picturesque river, but it also has a nearby beach as well.
 Daniel and I rented bikes and rode down the river, past the rocks, and onto a beautiful bike path along the beach.
 It was winter, so it was quiet and peaceful to watch the sunset over the waves.
 In the summer, the town lights up and the crowds come in to enjoy the sun and surf.
 In any season, it’s beautiful!